 This keto lemon cake is so moist and has the perfect texture of a pound cake.
 It has a light lemony flavor from lemon extract and lemon zest and is a delicious low carb treat!

 This cake is an adaption of the recipe I tried from Nicole Burgess’ you tube channel.
-I had originally made this cake with lots of coconut since that is my favorite.
+I had originally made this delicious Low Carb Coconut Pound Cake because I am obsessed with coconut.
 Lemon is a wonderful flavor to add to any cake and you can add as much or as little lemon extract and zest as you like.

 The keto lemon cake is made with coconut flour and is a great alternative to cakes made with almond flour.
 But because coconut flour absorbs so much liquid, we have to compensate by adding ingredients that help give rise and moisture to the cake.
 In this case, there are lots of eggs and dairy products.
 Don’t worry that the cake would taste “eggy”.
 It does not!

 What are the ingredients in the lemon cake?

 - sugar substitute ( I used Erythritol & Monkfruit)

 - unsalted butter (room temperature)

 - cream cheese (room temperature)